kign/c4wa/etc/doc/language.md

 A function which is not `extern` will not be exported.
 Obviously, you should always have at least one `extern` function, but you can have as many as you want.

+`c4wa` will only output WAT source for functions which are exported (that is, declared `extern`) or are called from an exported function.
+If you have no exported functions, you'll get an empty module and a warning would be printed.

 **Function declaration** could be `static`; this will cause declared function _not_ to be imported.

 Normally, when you declare function like `double atan2(double, double)` (no attributes),